The Difference Between Du, Ihr & Sie

 The one that you need to know first is “Sie”.
 This is the formal version.
 It can be used in the singular form (addressing one person) or in the plural form (addressing more than one person).
 While I call this the “formal version”, it isn’t necessarily overly formal.
 What I mean by this is you don’t have to use “Sie” just with suits and ties.

 It is actually much more simple than that.
-For the most part, this form is used with people you don’t know, but more specifically, it is used with people you don’t know well.
+For the most part, the Sie form is used with people you don’t know, but more specifically, it is used with people you don’t know well.
 For instance: You would definitely use “Sie” with the police officer who just pulled you over, but what about the cashier at the local grocery store?
 You go in there two or three times per week and you always go through their line.
 You know them, sort of, but you would still address them as “Sie”.
 This form is used for your doctor, any cashier, waiter or waitress, public servant, or even a stranger on the street.
 Here a few examples of when you would use “Sie”.

 You are asking your teacher a question after class.
 “Entschuldigen Sie.
 Können Sie mir helfen?”